shivam-880/til/scala.md

 res2: (List[Int], List[Int], List[Int]) = (List(1, 2, 3),List(4, 5, 6),List(7, 8, 9))
 ```

-## Converting a list of tuples into a list of lists
+## Convert List of tuples into a List of lists

 Tuples can't directly be converted to lists.
 What we instead can do is to get an **Iterator** for that tuple, which then can be converted into a list.